neimasilk/ujaran-kebencian-bahasa-jawa/ensemble_javanese_hate_speech_detection_paper.md

 Hate speech detection in Javanese presents a multifaceted sociolinguistic challenge that transcends conventional natural language processing paradigms.
 As the world's 12th most spoken language with over 75 million native speakers concentrated primarily in Central and East Java, Indonesia, Javanese exhibits extraordinary linguistic complexity that poses unique challenges for automated content moderation systems.

-The digital transformation of Indonesian society has led to unprecedented growth in Javanese language content across social media platforms, online forums, and messaging applications.
-However, this digital proliferation has coincided with an alarming increase in online hate speech targeting ethnic, religious, and social minorities within Javanese-speaking communities.
-Recent studies indicate that hate speech incidents in Indonesian social media have increased by 40% over the past three years, with a significant portion occurring in regional languages like Javanese that remain largely unmonitored by existing automated systems.
+The digital transformation of Indonesian society has led to unprecedented growth in Javanese language content across social media platforms, online forums, and messaging applications [1].
+However, this digital proliferation has coincided with an alarming increase in online hate speech targeting ethnic, religious, and social minorities within Javanese-speaking communities [2].
+Recent studies indicate that hate speech incidents in Indonesian social media have increased by 40% over the past three years [1], with a significant portion occurring in regional languages like Javanese that remain largely unmonitored by existing automated systems.

-Javanese linguistic structure presents several distinctive characteristics that complicate automated hate speech detection:
+Javanese linguistic structure presents several distinctive characteristics that complicate automated hate speech detection [3]:

-- **Hierarchical Speech Levels**: The tripartite system of *ngoko* (informal), *madya* (semi-formal), and *krama* (formal) speech levels encodes complex social relationships and power dynamics that can significantly alter the perceived offensiveness of utterances
+- **Hierarchical Speech Levels**: The tripartite system of *ngoko* (informal), *madya* (semi-formal), and *krama* (formal) speech levels encodes complex social relationships and power dynamics that can significantly alter the perceived offensiveness of utterances [3]
-- **Extensive Code-Mixing Patterns**: Speakers routinely alternate between Javanese, Indonesian (*Bahasa Indonesia*), Arabic (for religious contexts), and increasingly English within single conversational turns
+- **Extensive Code-Mixing Patterns**: Speakers routinely alternate between Javanese, Indonesian (*Bahasa Indonesia*), Arabic (for religious contexts), and increasingly English within single conversational turns [4]
-- **Cultural Context Dependency**: Semantic interpretation heavily relies on shared cultural knowledge, social hierarchies, and contextual understanding that varies across different Javanese communities
+- **Cultural Context Dependency**: Semantic interpretation heavily relies on shared cultural knowledge, social hierarchies, and contextual understanding that varies across different Javanese communities [3]
-- **Resource Scarcity**: Unlike high-resource languages, Javanese lacks substantial annotated datasets, pre-trained language models, and computational linguistics resources necessary for robust NLP applications
+- **Resource Scarcity**: Unlike high-resource languages, Javanese lacks substantial annotated datasets, pre-trained language models, and computational linguistics resources necessary for robust NLP applications [3]

 The absence of effective hate speech detection systems for Javanese has created a significant gap in content moderation capabilities, potentially contributing to the marginalization of vulnerable communities and the perpetuation of harmful stereotypes in digital spaces.